core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The example below shows the required Content-Format 40 (application/link-format) indicated as well as a more application-specific content format (picked as 65225 in this example; this is in the experimental space, not an assigned value).
-The base RD resource values /rd, /rd-lookup, and /rd-group are example values.
+The RD resource paths /rd, /rd-lookup, and /rd-group are example values.
 This server only implements some of the interfaces described in this document.

 ~~~~